 1941 / 67 pages

 A peaceful Western county is disrupted by a gang of bad guys.
 The wonder horse Calico disguises herself with a black mud bath so that Stewy Stinker, leader of the gang, will mistake her for his horse.
 When he does, she gives him a wild ride to jail.
 He escapes and makes plans to hold up the stagecoach only to discover that it is full of presents for the town’s children for Christmas Eve.
 Stinky starts crying because “I didn’t know I was that mean… holding up Santa on Christmas Eve.
 I’m never going to be bad anymore.”
 So the bad guys all decide to be good.
-This is a fun exciting story, but this people-are-only-bad-because-they-are-misunderstood turn at the end obscures that there is real evil in the world, fully determined to be wicked, and they must be fought and not coddled.
+This is a fun exciting story, but this people-are-only-bad-because-they-are-misunderstood turn at the end obscures that there is real evil in the world, people who are fully determined to be wicked, and they must be fought and not coddled.

 1937 / 48 pages